-- Overall, we rate the Angus Reid Institute Right-Center biased based on polling that tends to favor right leaning issues and High for factual reporting due to utilizing credible sources and for serving as a data source for an IFCN fact checker.
+- Overall, we rate the Angus Reid Institute Right-Center biased based on polling that tends to favor right-leaning issues and High for factual reporting due to utilizing credible sources and serving as a data source for an IFCN fact-checker.

 Factual Reporting: HIGH

-Launched in 2014 by pollster & sociologist, Angus Reid, The Angus Reid Institute is a Canadian public opinion research foundation.
-The Angus Reid Institute provides public opinion polling information, marketing and social research services to the private and public sectors.
-The Angus Reid Institute also has a tracking poll which measures Prime Minister Trudeau’s job approval rating.
-Angus Reid polls are conducted using the Angus Reid Forum, which is an online survey panel and as of 2018 it moved to Maru Voice Canada.
-The Angus Reid Institute utilizes technology created by Vision Critical, a research software start up, specialized in services for marketing research and polling.
+Launched in 2014 by pollster & sociologist Angus Reid, The Angus Reid Institute is a Canadian public opinion research foundation.
+The Angus Reid Institute provides public opinion polling, information marketing, and social research services to the private and public sectors.
+The Angus Reid Institute also has a tracking poll that measures Prime Minister Trudeau’s job approval rating.
+Angus Reid polls are conducted using the Angus Reid Forum, an online survey panel, and as of 2018, it moved to Maru Voice Canada.
+The Angus Reid Institute utilizes technology created by Vision Critical, a research software start-up specializing in marketing research and polling services.
 In 2016, they sold off the research and consulting business to focus on its marketing-intelligence software.
-Dr. Angus Reid is the Chairman and Shachi Kurl is the Executive Director of the Angus Reid Institute.
+Dr. Angus Reid is the Chairman, and Shachi Kurl is the Executive Director of the Angus Reid Institute.